Types Riot: Immediate aftermath

 Independent newspaper editors throughout Upper Canada believed Allan and Heward's inaction during the riot meant the Upper Canadian government supported it.
-Collins denounced the destruction in the Canadian Freeman newspaper and criticized Allan and Heward, as police magistrates, for not helping to stop the riot.
+Collins denounced the destruction in the Canadian Freeman newspaper and criticized Allan and Heward, as police magistrates, for not doing anything to stop the riot.
 H. C. Thompson in the Upper Canada Herald criticized the rioters' connection to the Upper Canada Administration as an attack on the freedom of the press.
 James Macfarlane supported the rioters in the Kingston Chronicle, stating they had no other recourse to the Swift editorials in the Colonial Advocate.
 The Upper Canada Gazette, the journal published by the public administration of Upper Canada, did not comment on the riot, furthering speculation that the government supported the event.

 Members of the Upper Canada elite expressed their opinions in private letters.
 Anne Powell wrote the riot was the "most disgraceful scene" that had happened in York.
 She hoped her sons were not involved in the incident and forwarded the news to her husband in London.
 Robert Stanton said the rioters displayed their passion without restraint.
 When William Jarvis discovered his brother was involved in the riot, he wrote to him saying he wished Samuel had thrown Mackenzie into the bay, too.

 Lieutenant-governor Peregrine Maitland was not in York during the riot and government officials did not comment on the event on his behalf.
 When Maitland returned to York two weeks later, he fired Lyons as his private secretary.
 He did not comment on the event publicly and did not report the incident to his superiors at the Colonial Office.
 Attorney General John Robinson did not publicly condemn the attacks or admonish his employees who had participated in the riot.
 The dean of York attorneys, William Warren Baldwin created a list of actions he felt highlighted Robinson's failure of duty as attorney general; Robinson's decision not to prosecute the rioters was first on that list.

 Public opinion supported Mackenzie because of the government administrators' failure to stop the riot or charge the perpetrators.
 Mackenzie stayed away from York immediately after the riot because friends advised him his life might be in danger.
 He struggled financially for six months as the printing press was his source of income and he was responsible for boarding his apprentices.
 He had previously suffered from malarial fever and it returned due to the stress he suffered.